mwlon/pcodec/dtype_dispatch/README.md

 For instance, traits with generic associated functions can't be put in a `Box<dyn>`.

+All enums are `#[non_exhaustive]` by default, but the matching macros generated handle wildcard cases and can be used safely in downstream crates.

 ## Limitations

 At present, enum and container type names must always be a single identifier.